WANdisco/wandisco-documentation/docs/quickstarts/testing/test-cdh-sandbox-livedata.md

 _Example_

-`docker-compose exec -u hdfs sandbox-cdh hadoop jar /usr/lib/hadoop-mapreduce/hadoop-mapreduce-examples.jar teravalidate /path/to/replication_rule/terasort_output /path/to/replication_rule/teravalidate-output`
+`docker-compose exec -u hdfs sandbox-cdh hadoop jar /usr/lib/hadoop-mapreduce/hadoop-mapreduce-examples.jar teravalidate /testdir/terasort_output /testdir/teravalidate-output`

 If everything is correctly sorted, the `teravalidate-output` directory should contain a `_SUCCESS` file and another file containing a checksum value.
 To fully validate the operation, you can compare this value on both the source and target storages.

+## Next steps

+You have now set up live replication from your CDH Sandbox to your target storage.
+Contact [WANdisco](https://wandisco.com/contact) for further information about Fusion and what it can offer you.

 ## References